yangzhou-bio-lib/SV-information/get-SV-map/README.md

 We look for evidence of slipt reads in the original bam file and output the eligible reads to the `${sample}.${a}.splitters.reads.comm` file

 ## 2. Identify_breakpoint.R
-Based on the result file obtained from the `smooth_break_point.sh` script, further determine the location of the SV breakpoint.
+Based on the result file obtained from the `smooth_break_point.sh` script, further determine the location of the SV breakpoint and get the SV map.